joebacchus/joebacchus.github.io/content/entries/cern_chatbot.md

 ---
 title: Internal Chatbot for the ATLAS Experiment at CERN
-description: Can we construct an internal chatbot to help researchers find scientific resources reliably?
+description: How would we construct an internal chatbot to help researchers find scientific resources reliably?
 location: London
 date: 2023-01-01